Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 -

 Make consequences immediate.
 Loss aversion is strongest when the loss is proximate.
 A fine tomorrow for skipping today's workout is more motivating than a vague consequence months from now.
-This connects to present bias: your brain heavily discounts future consequences.
+Your brain heavily discounts future consequences.

 -

 Use pre-commitment.
 Put the money aside before you start.
-Psychologically, it's already yours.
-Now the question becomes whether you'll lose it, and loss aversion makes that viscerally uncomfortable.
+Psychologically, it is already yours.
+Now the question becomes whether you will lose it, and loss aversion makes that viscerally uncomfortable.

-For a deeper list of strategies, see how to hold yourself accountable.
+For a deeper list of strategies, see how to hold yourself accountable and our roundup of commitment devices that work.

 How FineStreak Approaches This

 The daily AI phone call adds a second layer.
 Speaking your commitment out loud to another voice, even an AI one, creates a social micro-contract.
-You're not just risking money.
-You're risking consistency in front of a system that's tracking your word.
+You are not just risking money.
+You are risking consistency in front of a system that is tracking your word.

 Financial stakes plus daily check-ins put your goals on the same psychological footing as your bills.
 You stop needing motivation because the consequences make action the obvious choice.